1. Do I have to breastfeed for an entire year?

 16. My baby screams bloody murder when I try to bathe her, how can I make bath time more pleasant?

 I pretty much gave my baby a sponge bath the first few days or so, until her umbilical cord came off.
 I mean how dirty can a little baby that lies around all day get.
 Eventually, the exciting day of her first bath came.

 It was exciting for me but not so much for her.
-It was new and scary, so they are going to be pretty upset at first, but they will warm up to it just like the tummy time.
+It’s new and scary, so they are going to be pretty upset at first, but they will warm up to it just like tummy time.

-Make sure to keep them warm, no pun intended.
+Make sure to keep them warm as warm up to it, no pun intended.
 I used this little warming towel thing to keep her warm during her bath and it helped comfort her as well.
 She loved this, you just keep the warm water going over it and it helps them not get a chill.
 Loved this thing and so did she, calmed her right down.